 Partner Banks And Companies

 Huge corporates and banks have realized that Ripple has a lot of potentials.
 So they have partnered with Ripple to become a part of this mission to revolutionize the global payment system.
 Popular banks like Standard Chartered, RBC, SBI, Axis have already partnered up with Ripple.

-Just a few days back Axis bank revealed that their RippleNet connection with Standard Chartered and RakBank of UAE is up and running.
+A few days back, Axis bank revealed that their RippleNet connection with Standard Chartered and RakBank of UAE is up and running.

 I have listed down all the known and active partnerships down below:

 - Axis Bank

 - Banco Bilbao Vizcaya Argentaria (BBVA)